a1n13a1n13d4/Face-Recognition-Project/README.md

 # Face Recognition Projects

-Welcome to the Face Recognition Projects, part of my Machine Learning Internship at Diffuse AI.
-This repository contains two distinct projects focused on face recognition, each tailored for different input sources—video uploads and live webcam feeds.
+Welcome to the Face Recognition Projects.
+This repository contains two distinct face recognition projects, each tailored for different input sources—video uploads and live webcam feeds.

 ## Table of Contents
 - [Repo1A: Face Recognition from Uploaded Video](#repo1a-face-recognition-from-uploaded-video)